duckfuss/duckfuss.github.io/CallumIsWrong.md

 this shouldn't be hard to understand 🥕, just bc Obama talked about racism, and made racists angry does **not** mean that obama was in the wrong.
 The ppl that were angry (and in this case the rioters who chose to violently counter the racists) are in the wrong.

 ### Conclusion:
+- firstly just wow, how is Obama more divisive than that convivted sexual abuser you so adore [^12]
 - You are claiming Obama's rhetoric was "deeply divisive" only based off the end reaction.
 The problem here was not the rhetoric, but that divided reaction.
 - **We should _not_ look at racial riots and come to the conclusion that racism should be swept under the carpet.**
   - And as I'm sure you're aware, these riots riots only happened when a large peacful protest was disrupted by a minority of violent thugs.